There is no Frigate like a Book,

 Portland in the 1880s

 I've written many nonfiction books (see "Biographies" for examples), and I'm now trying my hand at historical fiction: murder and mayhem in Portland, Oregon in the 1880s.

-The image most people have today of Portland is completely different from the city in the early 1880s.
+was a city in turmoil.
 While the railroad brought great wealth to a few, it also increased the divide between the city's aristocracy and its growing laboring-class members who worked in shipping and on the railroad.

 Corruption grew, con artists thrived, and the city became